EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Results and Discussion

 \section{Results and Discussion}

-Across the five epidemic questions, EpidemIQs completed every phase of the pipeline as Discovery, Modeling, Simulation, Analysis, and Report writing in autonomous mode, achieving a 100\% completion success rate in generating the final report file.
+Across the five epidemic scenarios, EpidemIQs demonstrated high architectural stability, with our evaluation indicating a workflow completion rate of 100\% across 100 trials.
 Automated rubric scoring by the LLM‑as‑Judge assigned a mean quality score of 9.04±0.21 out of 10, while four network science Ph.D. students and one faculty reviewer gave an average expert rating of 7.98±0.35, praising the reports' methodological soundness, clarity, and depth.
-Below, we summarize how the framework navigated each question, highlighting key decisions and results.
-The generated papers and a more comprehensive analysis are provided in the supplementary material.\\
+The task success rate varied based on the complexity of the task and the alignment of the provided tools.
+For the first two scenarios (Questions 1 and 2), the framework successfully addressed them in approximately 90\% of trials.
+The temporal contact pattern (Question 3) presented the greater challenge, with a task success rate of 65\%.
+For identifying viral coexistence regions (Question 4), it achieved 75\%, and for calculating targeted vaccination thresholds (Question 5), 80\% of the time it could calculate and validate vaccination thresholds, resulting in an average of 79±8.60\% overall task success rate.
+In this section, first we briefly discuss the successful results of the framework, followed by an ablation study \ref{sec:ablation}, limitations \ref{sec:limitation}, a detailed failure taxonomy \ref{sec:Taxonomy}, and finally, ethical concerns are discussed \ref {sec:ethical}).